Call Now

 The use of cell phones and especially smartphones is becoming increasingly important and, correspondingly, there is more significant usage and hand-in-hand comes privacy issues.
 Is a smartphone safe from the eyes of the phone company and police?
 Questions such as these are being answered through caselaw in recent months.

 Especially in civil cases, advocates are often asked about cell phone conversations and records.
 Often, there is evidence that one side wants to obtain or doesn’t want the other side to see on cell phones.
-Ciyou & Dixon, P.C. clients often have questions about text messages and voice mails and how to maintain them and/or if protected from the other parties involved.
+Dixon & Moseley, P.C. clients often have questions about text messages and voice mails and how to maintain them and/or if protected from the other parties involved.
 These are complex questions balancing security and privacy that must be addressed for each particular client and situation.

 While technology is constantly evolving and moving forward (the day you buy the “newest” gadget, the company releases their next version of it), law is slower to change and takes time to catch up with the many implications of technology.
 This catch up time is frustrating, especially as by the time one issue is caught up, five more have shown themselves and are not able to be addressed until later.